Reconstructing patchy helium reionization using the cosmic microwave background and large-scale structure: Helium reionization

 To model the power-spectra $P_{\Delta_e\Delta_e}^\theta$ of ionization fluctuations, we assume that the basic morphology of reionization remains the same across the two epochs, and therefore, the functional form for the spectra are identical: \be

 \ee where, the 2-bubble $P^{2b,\, \theta}_{\Delta_e\Delta_e}(\chi,k)$ and 1-bubble $P^{1b,\, \theta}_{\Delta_e\Delta_e}(\chi,k)$ contributions are \be

-\ee Here, the average ionization fraction $\bar{x}_e^{\theta}(z)$ varies from zero to unity according to Eq.~\ref{eq:ion_fraction} (cf.~Fig.~\ref{fig:ion_fraction}), $b^\theta$ is the bubble bias and is set to $6.0$ for both helium and hydrogen for simplicity, and terms $\bar{x}_e^{\theta}$, $I^{\theta}(k)$, $G^{\theta}(k)$, $F^{\theta}(k)$ each depend on the details of the reionization: the time and duration $\{y_{\rm re}^{\theta},\Delta_y^{\theta}\}$ as well as the bubble size distribution $\{\bar{R}^{\theta},\sigma^{\theta}_{\ln R}\}$.
-These spectra are modeled following Ref.~\citep{Dvorkin:2008tf}, details of which can be found in Appendix~\ref{sec:binned_optical_depth}.\footnote{The final term in Eq.~\eqref{eq:cl_tautauall} comes from the free-electron density fluctuations which we assume follow matter fluctuations, often referred to as the `late-time' contribution to the electron fluctuations.
-The power-spectrum of the free-electron fluctuations at the limit $z\rightarrow0$ satisfies $P_{ee}(\chi,k)=(1+f_{\rm He})^2n_{p,0}^2P(k)$.} The set of fiducial parameters used in modeling the angular power spectrum and the respective range of values used in the forecasts of Sec.~\ref{sec:forecasts} can be seen in Tab.~\ref{tab:set_of_params}.
+\ee Here, the average ionization fraction $\bar{x}_e^{\theta}(z)$ varies from zero to unity according to Eq.~\ref{eq:ion_fraction} (cf.~Fig.~\ref{fig:ion_fraction}), $b^\theta$ is the bubble bias and is set to $6.0$ for both hydrogen and helium as a simplifying assumption.
+It is crucial to acknowledge that in reality, the bubble bias for helium might deviate from that of hydrogen, which could impact the measurability of the model parameters.
+Specifically, a higher (lower) helium bubble bias value could be expected to yield enhanced (reduced) results.
+The terms $\bar{x}_e^{\theta}$, $I^{\theta}(k)$, $G^{\theta}(k)$, $F^{\theta}(k)$ each depend on the details of the reionization: the time and duration $\{y_{\rm re}^{\theta},\Delta_y^{\theta}\}$ as well as the bubble size distribution $\{\bar{R}^{\theta},\sigma^{\theta}_{\ln R}\}$.
+These spectra are modeled following Ref.~\citep{Mortonson:2006re}.
+The set of fiducial parameters used in modeling the angular power spectrum and the respective range of values used in the forecasts of Sec.~\ref{sec:forecasts} can be seen in Tab.~\ref{tab:set_of_params}.
 In combination, there are 11 parameters (5 for the description of helium reionization, 5 for hydrogen, and the galaxy bias factor $b_{g,0}$).

 To understand the relative weight of each of the separate terms in Eq.~\eqref{eq:cl_tautauall}, Fig.~\ref{fig:combined_tau_tau} plots each contribution as a function of multipole $\ell$ for the chosen set of fiducial parameters presented in Tab.~\ref{tab:set_of_params}.
 Relative suppression of He-only and H-He cross terms is primarily sourced by the factor $f_{\rm He}$, which manifests a significantly lower abundance of helium compared to hydrogen.
 While the He-only term is slightly higher than the H-He cross term at lower $\ell$, the latter dominates by about an order of magnitude at smaller scales due to comparably greater hydrogen fraction.